knowthelist/fhem-tablet-ui/README.md

 Other values creates something like this "set wz_WandThermostat desiredTemperature <value>"

 ####Volume widgets
+all parameters from knob widget plus following additional parameters
 - **data-get**  : name of the reading to get from FHEM (default 'STATE')
 - **data-set**  : name of the reading to set on FHEM (\<command\> \<device\> **\<reading\>** \<value\>) (default '')
 - **data-cmd**  : name of the command (**\<command\>** \<device\> \<reading\> \<value\>) (e.g. setstate, set, setreading, trigger) default: 'set'